m-jonn/aws-catalog-update-product-action/README.md

 This Github Action provides a Self-Service Function for End Users of Provisioned Products which have no direct access to AWS Console.
 Instead End Users are able to update their Provisioned Product by committing changes to a "aws-provisioned-parameters.json" file in their Github Repository:
+Note that this Github Action is usefull if you cannot give end users access to the Provisioned Product Resource in AWS Service Catalog, due to regulations or access restrictions.
+Otherwise, please use standard IaC Providers, such as [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-servicecatalog-cloudformationprovisionedproduct.html) or [Terraform](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/servicecatalog_provisioned_product).

 ![](docs/use-case.png)